Myth 1: Anything with a broken mouth piece is a snaffle.

 Most snaffles are soft bits (like the bits on the top and bottom of the image).
 But there are still some that should only be used by experienced hands, including thick or medium twisted wire mouthpieces.
 Then there are some that just shouldn’t be used by anyone including any type of chain mouth, corkscrew (middle image), thin or double twisted wire.

 Myth 9: No bit is evil or cruel if the rider’s hands are soft.

 For a lot of bits, it is true that the bit is only as harsh as the hands using them.
 But there are still some bits that still should not be used by even the most experienced of hands.
-These includes anything with a mouthpiece that is chain, corkscrew, thin or double twisted wire.
-It also includes large gag bits, mechanical hackamores, combination hackamores, and any rigging attachments that are meant to force the horse into a headset rather than simply act as an aid to encourage the horse.
+These includes anything with a mouthpiece that is corkscrew, thin or double twisted wire.
+It also includes mechanical hackamores, combination hackamores, and any rigging attachments that are meant to force the horse into a headset rather than simply act as an aid to encourage the horse.